How-To Guides

 How to Lock and Unlock Tasks

 Task locks are a lightweight reservation mechanism that signals to other users and AI agents that you intend to work on a task.
-Locks do not change task metadata – they are stored separately on the aitask-locks branch.
+Locks do not change task metadata — they are stored on the aitask-locks branch and fetched on every board refresh (manual r, auto-refresh, or after lock/unlock operations).

 Note: You do not need to manually lock a task before using